Nadwey/PSMoveClicker-electron/README.md

 ### Building (packaging)

-run `npm run build`, this will build all the things (PSMoveClickerAPI, React, Electron, copy PSMoveClient_CAPI.dll file)
+run `npm run build`, this will build everything (PSMoveClickerAPI, React, Electron, copy PSMoveClient_CAPI.dll file)
 Packaged app will be in dist/win-unpacked